Mar Elias Monastery: Description

+Church

+Hunt's bench; orchards

-Facing the monastery is a stone bench erected by the wife of the painter William Holman Hunt, who painted some of his major works at this spot.
+Facing the monastery is a stone bench erected by the wife of the painter William Holman Hunt (1827–1910), who painted some of his major works at this spot.
 The bench is inscribed with biblical verses in Hebrew, Greek, Arabic and English.

 Since the 4th century, the monks of Mar Elias have cultivated olives and grapes.